 The opportunity cost of a down payment on a home can be significant if you invest correctly as a young individual.
 For example, if you had $120,000 available for a downpayment, but you weren’t ready to buy yet, what could $120,000 earn invested elsewhere?
 Over long periods of time, the return is historically greater when invested in equity markets compared to real estate.
-Which is why I argue buying a home shouldn’t be viewed as an investment, but a lifestyle choice!
+This is why I argue buying a home shouldn’t be viewed as an investment, but a lifestyle choice!

 2. Start Saving for College

 If you’ve started a family and decided that saving for your children’s college education is important to you and your spouse, now’s the time to get started!
 If your kids start college at age 18, there’s a limited amount of time to invest designated funds for college expenses.
-The earlier you’re able to start saving the less actual dollars you’ve hopefully have to save due to the power of compounding.
+The earlier you’re able to start saving the fewer actual dollars you’ve hopefully had to save due to the power of compounding.

 There are a few ways you can start saving for college expenses.
 The most cost-efficient way is through a 529 plan, which allows you to make after-tax contributions to the account, invest the funds, and use them tax-free for qualified education expenses.
-The downside to a 529 plan is if your kids decide not to attend college, the funds are locked in the account and subject to a 10% penalty on withdrawal if used for anything other than education expenses.
+The downside to a 529 plan is if your kids decide not to attend college, the funds are locked in the account and subject to a 10% penalty on withdrawal if used for anything other than education expenses (earnings only).

 An alternative to saving in a 529 plan is through a taxable brokerage account.
 Where you as the parents still “own” the account and can use the funds for whatever expenses you please without incurring a penalty should your children not attend college.
 However, you lose out on the tax-free withdrawals that a 529 allows for the educational expenses, which can be significant over time.